aryamankukal/LeetReps/README.md

 ## Usage

 1. **Solve Problems**: Visit LeetCode and solve problems as usual.
-Problems are only added when you submit and get an accepted solution.
+Problems are only added when you submit and get an accepted solution (currently adds all submissions, not just accepted ones, will fix this in the future)
 2. **Set Your Target Date**: On first use, the extension will prompt you to set your Target Date (e.g., your next interview).
 You can change this anytime via the gear icon.
 3. **Check Reviews**: Click the extension icon to see problems due for review today in the "Today's Reviews" tab.
 4. **Mark as Reviewed**: Click "Mark Reviewed" after reviewing a problem to schedule the next review.